kingsor/kingsor.github.io/_posts/2018-04-30-deploy-asp-net-2-apps-with-docker.md

 - web-api
 ---

+*Published also at [The DEV Community](https://dev.to/kingsor/deploy-aspnet-core-2-apps-withdocker-598n) on May 3rd, 2018*

 This post is a note to self about my first steps in the path for learning to use Docker.
 I started deploying an asp.net core web api in a container.